finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

-Now, let's create a new file with name `babel.config.js` inside our config folder to put our babel configuration:
+Now, let's create a new file named `babel.config.js` inside our config folder to put our babel configuration:

 ```js
 // config/babel.config.js